 • What is this number?
 How can you identify or name it?

-• How can you then express your pattern rule (functional relationship) for determining the number of squares that make up a term in any term more accurately?
+• How can you express your pattern rule for determining the number of squares for any term more accurately?

 Image term is made up of ten squares.
 One yellow square is found at the center of a 9 square position.
 9 squares are side by side horizontally, 4 squares are on top of another vertical square named ‘one’ at the center.

-Student 3: In the term, in each term, there are always three branches.
-One branch that has the same number of squares as the term of the term and two others that have one less square than the term of the term.
-To determine the number of squares, I add these three numbers together.
+Student 3: "Each term has three branches.
+One branch has the same number of squares as the term number and the two others branches have one less square than the term number.
+To determine the total number of squares, I add these three numbers together."

 Image term made up of ten squares.
 7 squares are side by side horizontally, 4 yellow squares are on top of another vertical square named ‘one’ in the center.

-• Can you explain this correspondence rule in a more concise way?
+• Can you explain your pattern rule in another way?

 Image term made up of ten squares.
 7 squares are side by side horizontally, 4 squares are on top of another vertical square named ‘one’ in the center.
 Dotted lines make an arc with the number 3 on each position of squares.